-2.11 EMERGENCY EQUIPMENT
+2.10 EMERGENCY EQUIPMENT

-- 2.11.1.
+- 2.10.1.
 Warning/Cautions/Advisories.
 The warning/caution/advisory system provides visual indications of normal spacecraft operation and system malfunctions affecting safe operation of the spacecraft.
-Warnings and cautions appear on the CVI. - 2.11.2.
+The spacecraft has warning lights mounted in the annunciator panel (RH console).
+Warnings and cautions also appear on the CVI. - 2.10.2.
 Proximity Warning.
 The on-board proximity warning system alerts crew when an object is near to the spacecraft that it may cause damage.
-A warning icon will appear at the edge of the CVI indicating the approaching objects direction. - 2.11.3.
+A warning icon will appear at the edge of the CVI indicating the approaching objects direction. - 2.10.3.
 Ejection seat.
-The N6G is fitted with an ejection seat.
+The P5G is fitted with an ejection seat.
 The ejection seat is a ballistic catapult/rocket system that provide the pilot with a quick, safe, and positive means of escape from the spacecraft.
-Ejection is initiated by pulling the ejection control handle. - 2.11.4.
+Ejection is initiated by pulling the ejection control handle. - 2.10.4.
 Ejection Control Handle.
-The ejection control handle, located between the crew member's legs on the front of the seat pan, is the only means by which ejection is initiated.
+The ejection control handle, located between the crew members legs on the front of the seat pan, is the only means by which ejection is initiated.
 The handle, moulded in the shape of a loop, can be grasped by one or two hands.
-To initiate ejection, pull the handle from its housing. - 2.11.5.
+To initiate ejection, pull the handle from its housing. - 2.10.5.
 Self Destruct.
 The spacecraft is equipped with a self-destruct function that will totally destroy the spacecraft in an emergency.